bradleyfalzon/apicompat/README.md

 # Status

-`abicheck` is currently under heavy development and refactoring.
+`apicompat` is currently under heavy development and refactoring.
 This initial version was a proof of concept and shortcuts were taken.
 The current tasks are focused on (but not limited to):

 - Adding Mercurial, SVN and potentially other VCS systems
 - Improve VCS options such as: